Best Travel Shoes for Plantar Fasciitis and Bunions

 Unfortunately, they are unavailable.
 However, Sockwell has 2 other styles of compression socks for plantar fasciitis and 1 style for bunions.

-If you’re looking for a really good pair of shoes for your plantar fasciitis or bunions, then you can’t go wrong with either the Brooks Adrenaline GTS 22.
+If you’re looking for a really good pair of shoes for your bunions and/or plantar fasciitis, then you can’t go wrong with either the Brooks Adrenaline GTS23 or the Brooks Adrenaline GTS 22.
 What I most love about these shoes is the wide and flexible toe box.

-If you don’t have bunions, then the On Cloudflyers would also work well.
+If you only have plantar fasciitis, then the On Cloudflyers would also work well.
 What I adore about the Cloudflyers is that they come in a really slick and stylish black color which makes them suitable for semi-casual workplaces.
 I can easily get away with wearing them with black or grey pants or a black skirt and tights.

 One of the best important things to do to prevent getting sick or injured when you travel is to have a good pair of shoes.
 Don’t do like me and end up in the emergency room of a Japanese hospital.